kinloth/marcelogw.dev/content/posts/aws/iam/index.md

 {{< vs 2 >}}
 #### ABAC
-**Attribute-based access control (ABAC)**, also known as policy-based access control for IAM, defines an access control paradigm whereby access rights are granted to users through the use of policies which combine <mark>attributes</mark> together.
+**Attribute-based access control (ABAC)**, also known as policy-based access control for IAM, defines an access control paradigm whereby access rights are granted to users through the use of policies which combine attributes together.

 In an ABAC environment, when a user logs in, the system grants or rejects access based on different attributes.

 These attributes can be related to the: